AbdelrahmanBarghouth/Union_meshes_trimesh-and-cork/README.md

 The code is built in Ubuntu environment.

-Usage:
+Usage:-
 python union.py <file name> <tool used>
-example python3 union.py r2d2-1.stl blender
+example: python3 union.py r2d2-1.stl blender

 files can be {off, obj, stl, STL}
 tools can be {blender, gscad, cork}